Eucalyptus Wallpaper for Oak & Orange

 My girlcrush, Tahn Scoon of Tahn Interiors, left this comment on my instagram post and I am thrilled!!
 Her interior design and styling skills are next level.
 This is a huge compliment that absolutely made my week.

-If you'd like your very own Eucalyptus wallpaper, I'm offering a discounted rate until the 1st April.
-Currently retailing at $89/m2, you'll be in for a lovely surprise on this premium, sustainably sourced, paste-the-wall wallpaper.
+If you'd like your very own Eucalyptus wallpaper, please email me for a free quote... you'll be in for a lovely surprise with this premium, sustainably sourced, paste-the-wall wallpaper.

-Email me, Kylie, to enquire about wallpaper for your home or office:
+Email me, Kylie, to enquire about Eucalyptus wallpaper for your home or office:

 And view the wallpaper here: